 Frequently asked questions for the Teach and Learn Scholarship (High Demand Subject Areas).

-Applications for the Teach and Learn Scholarship must be submitted through the online application form through IworkforNSW.
-During the application period an ‘Apply now’ button will be available on the Teach and Learn Scholarship webpage.
-Outside the application period, you are encouraged to subscribe to be notified when applications open.
+- Submit the online application form through IworkforNSW.
+During the application period an ‘Apply now’ button will be available on the Teach and Learn Scholarship (High Demand Subject Areas) webpage.

 You will be required to complete and submit the documents listed below as part of your application: